 A: Spring Term: Computer distribution is held on Validation Day in January; time TBA.

 - Bring or obtain your new Morningside College student ID.

-- Full-time students will be receiving an Apple MacBook Air with a choice of operating systems: Mac OS or Windows 10 (Full-time Transfer/Re-Admitted students will receive the model year that coincides with the technology refresh schedule based on the number of semesters they have until graduation.)
+- Full-time students will be receiving an Apple MacBook Air (Full-time Transfer/Re-Admitted students will receive the model year that coincides with the technology refresh schedule based on the number of semesters they have until graduation.)

 - View complete configurations here.

 Q: Do I need insurance for my new computer?

 A: YES -- all students are liable for the loss or theft of their computers.
 Please be sure to check that the family's homeowners or renters insurance covers the laptop whether at home, college, or traveling.
 Purchase a rider that will cover the laptop for theft or loss.

 Q: What if my laptop is lost or stolen?